Employee excess: when the employee becomes the (GDPR) controller

 3. Internal guidelines and control mechanisms: Clear internal guidelines on data processing and effective monitoring of compliance with these guidelines are essential.

-The decision of the Higher Regional Court of Stuttgart underlines the need for consistent sanctions for data protection violations in order to implement the requirement for "effective, proportionate and dissuasive" sanctions enshrined in Art.
-83 (1) GDPR.
+The decision of the Higher Regional Court of Stuttgart underscores the need for consistent punishment of data protection violations in order to ensure that the rights set out in Art.
+83 para.
+1 GDPR to implement the demand for "effective, proportionate and dissuasive" sanctions.

 Source: Decision of the Higher Regional Court of Stuttgart of 25.02.2025 (2 ORbs 16 Ss 336/24)